devexperts/grading-system/Levels_Engineers/How to use Grading System.md

 :exclamation: For the Managers!
 When you reach the agreement on the content of the PPR form, upload the final version of the form to the HRBO:
 - Delete unfilled E[n] pages,
-- Upload the resulting file to HRBO:
+- Upload the resulting PPR form to HRBO,
-  - as PPR results in case Grading was done as a regular PPR.
-  - as Grading results if Grading was performed between/aside from PPR process.
-- For the Frontend, RIA, DevOps, .NET Engineers:
 - Upload to the HBRO the filled Technical Roadmap in excel along with the PPR form.